Re:Zero season 3

-Re:Zero − Starting Life in Another World is an anime television series based on the light novel series written by Tappei Nagatsuki and illustrated by Shinichirou Otsuka.
+Re:Zero − Starting Life in Another World is an anime television series based on the light novel series Re:Zero − Starting Life in Another World written by Tappei Nagatsuki and illustrated by Shinichirou Otsuka.
 In March 2023, it was announced that a third season of the anime series was in production.
 The season is animated by White Fox and directed by Masahiro Shinohara, who replaces Masaharu Watanabe as series director.
 Haruka Sagawa is serving as character designer.
 It premiered on October 2, 2024, with a 90-minute special season premiere.
-The first cours, entitled the "Attack Arc", ran from October 2 to November 20, 2024.
-The second cours, entitled the "Counterattack Arc", ran from February 5 to March 26, 2025.
-The season adapts "Arc 5" of the series (volumes 16-20 of the light novel).
+The first cours, entitled the "Attack Arc", (Note: (襲撃編, Shūgeki-hen)) ran from October 2 to November 20, 2024.
+The second cours, entitled the "Counterattack Arc", (Note: (反撃編, Hangeki-hen)) ran from February 5 to March 26, 2025.
+The season adapts "Arc 5" of the series (volumes 16–20 of the light novel).

-The opening theme song is "Reweave" performed by Konomi Suzuki, while the ending theme song is "Nox Lux" performed by Myth & Roid.
+The opening theme song is "Reweave", performed by Konomi Suzuki, while the ending theme song is "Nox Lux", performed by Myth & Roid.
 Both theme songs are used for the entire season.

-Immediately following the season finale, it was announced that a fourth season was in production.
+Immediately following the conclusion of the third season, a fourth season was announced to be in production.